passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 She walked at sedate pace to the next one, as the few minutes it took were a good time to calm herself down — despite having done relatively little, her adrenaline had spiked — and let the cannon cool down.
-The next hut housed Vsan Toor, and they had extra senses.
-During tactics practice, Sylla had observed reactions that only really made sense if the Kel Dor could feel heat at a distance, even through duracrete, although she had never confirmed it.
+The next hut housed
+{{Vsan}} {{Toor}}, and they had extra senses.
+During tactics practice,
+{{Sylla}} had observed reactions that only really made sense if the
+{{kd.people}} could feel heat at a distance, even through duracrete, although she had never confirmed it.
 Better to take the precaution.

-They weren't friends, but Toor liked her.
-None of the students here (with the exception of Ben, she would have thought, before) were unfamiliar with strife.
-In the red-skinned Dorian, that manifested as ruthlessness paired with quick reflexes, that made them a very good ally to have in unfamiliar terrain, or a terror to have as an enemy.
+They weren't friends, but {{Toor}} liked her.
+None of the students here (with the exception of {{Ben}}, she would have thought, before) were unfamiliar with strife.
+In the red-skinned {{kd.adj}}, that manifested as ruthlessness paired with quick reflexes, that made them a very good ally to have in unfamiliar terrain, or a terror to have as an enemy.
 She _really hoped_ them wasn't a darksider.
 Fighting them would be a nightmare.

 She hit the buzzer.
-Knocking would do nothing: the Kel Dor had an interior controlled atmosphere behind an airlock beyond a small reception space, and sound would not carry through.
-Inside, Toor could live and sleep without their mask, which they otherwise never removed, but of course no-one else could share nor even enter their quarters — although some species might be able to with a rebreather, provided their skin would not corrode in the presence of the Antiox gas.
+Knocking would do nothing: the {{kd.people}} had an interior controlled atmosphere behind an airlock beyond a small reception space, and sound would not carry through.
+Inside, {{Toor}} could live and sleep without their mask, which they otherwise never removed, but of course no-one else could share nor even enter their quarters — although some species might be able to with a rebreather, provided their skin would not corrode in the presence of the {{kd.gas}} gas.

-(Master Skywalker had simply stepped in unbothered and unharmed, because the laws of physics apparently did not apply to Master Skywalker.
-She'd asked, Toor had asked, most everyone had asked, but he'd only smiled and said something overly cryptic.)
+(Master {{Skywalker}} had simply stepped in unbothered and unharmed, because the laws of physics apparently did not apply to Master {{Skywalker}}.
+She'd asked, {{Toor}} had asked, most everyone had asked, but he'd only smiled and said something overly cryptic.)

-"You're up early, Rill.
-Anything I may do for you?"
-Vsan Toor inquired, voice gruff and leaning against the doorjamb.
+"You're up early, {{Rill}}.
+Anything I may do for you?" {{Vsan}} {{Toor}}

-"Toor.
+inquired, voice gruff and leaning against the doorjamb.

+"{{Toor}}.
 There's a darksider in the temple.
 Want to join me in hunting it down?"

-The Twi'lek indicated vaguely with a casual head tilt and a lilt of her lekku.
+The {{tw.people}} indicated vaguely to the side with a casual head tilt and a lilt of her lekku.

-Toor's skin folds did something complicated that she understood as being consideration or skepticism or slight surprise.
+{{Toor}}'s skin folds did something complicated that she understood as being consideration or skepticism or slight surprise.
 She would have held her breath if that hadn't had the possibility of giving away the game.

-"Let me guess: Skywalker trial?"
+"Let me guess: {{Skywalker}} trial?"

 _Probably not dark, then._ she thought with relief.

 Outwardly, she quirked her lips.
-The Kel Dor took that as confirmation.
+The {{kd.people}} took that as confirmation.

 "I'll pass, then."

-_Most probably not dark, or at least not Ben-allied._
+_Most probably not dark, or at least not {{Ben}}-allied._

 They took a step back into their hut, but couldn't resist to give some advice:
 "Just don't fail and you'll be fine."

-Sylla smirked, and answered truthfully: "Couldn't if I tried."
+{{Sylla}} smirked, and answered truthfully: "Couldn't if I tried."

 "Alright.
 No need to be overconfident, though," they chided as they closed the door, waving her off.
 "Trials are no joke."

 _Don't I know it,_ she thought wryly, turning away. _Don't I know it._

+These trials were not the capital-T Trials of old, a kind of graduation exam, although the texts spoke of a spiritual journey and the holorecords showed perilous solo missions by _children_.
+No, these lowercase-t trials were simply solo training exercises given by teachers to one particular student, sometimes months in advance.
+It wasn't against the rules to ask for help, but it was rare for people to actually join in unless it helped them with their own, too.
+There was a small market of favours that had established itself around the practice.
+It simulated some of the dynamics out in the Outer Rim and amongst traders, bounty hunters, smugglers, mercenaries, politicians, and the rest of the semi-underground community out there in the galaxy... but at a smaller and safer scale.

+Trials given by Master {{Skywalker}} had a well-earned reputation for being either hard, ridiculously hard, or just plain ridiculous.
+They always included various kinds of work, from research to pursuit to investigation to full-on skirmishes. {{LSTekka}}'s were about applying cultural knowledge for gain, and the toughest stealth work she'd ever done.
+And so on.

+//